rust-lang/rust/doc/tutorial/data.md

 containing any number of `TYPE` values.

-NOTE: This uniqueness is turning out to be quite awkward in practice, and might change.
+NOTE: This uniqueness is turning out to be quite awkward in practice, and might change in the future.

 Vector literals are enclosed in square brackets.
-Dereferencing is done with square brackets (and zero-based):
+Dereferencing is done with square brackets (zero-based):

     let myvec = [true, false, true, false];
     if myvec[1] { std::io::println("boom"); }